Thai Steak Pita Tacos

 Do you ever taste something so spectacular, so full of flavor and so much better than you ever expected that all you want to do is shout from the rooftops?!
 This Thai Steak Pita Taco is one of those things.
 It started with the marinade, when I took a spoonful to taste and had to restrain myself from slurping down the whole bowl because it was so good.
 My patience was then tested while the skirt steak soaked up that delicious marinade in my fridge for over an hour.
 Would you believe me if I told you that it was the longest hour of my life?
 Then, imagine my anticipation as I had to spoon more of the marinade over the steak while it sizzled on a grill pan.
 Thankfully, this cut of meat only takes minutes to cook, so I didn't have to wait too long until finally plating and sitting down to eat.

 What sets this marinade apart from the rest is the Gourmet Garden Thai Seasoning.
 A blend of Lemongrass, Ginger, Cilantro and Chili Pepper are finely chopped together to bring immense flavor to any dish.
-I knew combining the Stir-In Paste with similar Asian flavors, such as soy sauce, rice vinegar and sesame oil would be good...but I didn't know it would be great.
+I knew combining the Cold Blended Paste with similar Asian flavors, such as soy sauce, rice vinegar and sesame oil would be good...but I didn't know it would be great.
 The finished marinade elevated the skirt steak and was perfect for wrapping up into a pita taco.

 Since I didn't want to overpower any flavors, I figured a slaw with rice vinegar would do the trick for accompanying the meat.
 While you could probably add a bevy of toppings to these steak tacos, I found in this case, simple is best.
 What I love most about this recipe is that it was so simple in preparation but complex in flavor.
 By prepping the steak and marinade the night before, this could easily become a quick 30-minute dinner for those busy weeknights.
 Additionally, this marinade is unique enough to use on various other proteins: grilled chicken, shrimp or even thai salmon rice bowls.
 I'm sincerely looking forward to incorporating this Thai Seasoning into many more of my fall cooking adventures.